jdhern17/coding-student-guide/career-resources.md

 ### Leverage your network and your domain!

-Feel as though you are starting in the software world from scratch!
+Feel as though you are starting in the software world from scratch?
 Rethink your perspective!
 - Leverage your network:
     - Strengthen up your [LinkedIn](https://linkedin.com) page and start adding your friends.
 Check out where they're working and see if there are any job openings at their companies that they can refer you to!
 - Leverage your domain!